Red Hen Publications

 • • • •

 And then we come to Book 6, and my respect for Lupin began to recover somewhat.
 For we saw that some personal development of Remus Lupin seemed to have had taken place between books 5 & 6.
-I think that by the time we caught up to him again, at the Burrow, Remus had taken the time to process just what he learned in all those endless hours of “standing guard/sitting with a troubled friend” during Year 5.
+I think that by the time we caught up to him again, at the Burrow, Remus had taken the time to process just what he learned in all those endless hours of “standing guard over/sitting with a troubled friend” during Year 5.

-And I think that having had a ringside seat of the wreckage that the years and the Dementors had made of Sirius Black forced him to face a few hard truths.
+And I think that having had a year-long ringside seat of the wreckage that the years and the Dementors had made of Sirius Black forced him to face a few hard truths.
 Because I think that he’d had to admit to himself that it wasn’t just the years and the Dementors’ that had accomplished it.
 The seeds of this ruin had always been there.

 James, I originally thought, had realized this right after the werewolf caper.
 James really was originally presented as a clever boy.
 I thought that the “new leaf” that he had turned over during 6th year, was largely composed of reigning Sirius in, for his own good, without letting Sirius realize that he had acquired a “keeper” (no such luck, James turns out to have been a prat to the end)..